 To imprison people escaping from devastated countries is an infamy, regardless of the treatment the prisoners are given.
 The latter, however, is far from being respectful of so-called 'human rights'; hence the many protests organised by associations and even leftist political party members, which started showing their dissent only when the infamy became too obvious.
-After all, the CPTs were introduced in Italy by a leftwing government and were initially supported by many of those who now express their pacific indignation towards them.
+After all, the CPTs were introduced in Italy by a leftwing chists, who refuse all authority, were part of a hierarchical structure composed of leaders and followers.